admaunaloa/per_f4_c/README.md

 ## exceptions
 There are a few hardware peripheral registers that are better or faster accessed by register instead of bitband.
 The specific functions for this register handle this implicitly.
-An example of this is TIMx_SR.
+An examples of this are TIMx_SR and USARTx_DR

 ## COMPILATION
 The library can coexist with other HAL libraries.
 Just add the directories to the project.